arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 :::tip Retrying only on certain exceptions

-Since version 2.0, you can use specify a subclass of `Throwable` as first type argument to `retry` to focus only on those exceptions.
+Since version 2.0, you can specify a subclass of `Throwable` as the first type argument to `retry` to focus only on those exceptions.
 It is customary to leave the second type argument unspecified.